Wild emu at the edge of the New South Wales Outback (TWC).

 Chloe Grant and Rosie Runaway of Queensland tell a second story of Cook's arrival bearing bread: "Captain Cook and his group seemed to stand up out of the sea with the white skin of ancestral spirits, returning to their descendants.
 Captain Cook arrived first offering a pipe and tobacco to smoke (which was dismissed as a 'burning thing... stuck in his mouth'), then boiling a billy of tea (which was dismissed as scalding 'dirty water'), next baking flour on the coals (which was rejected as smelling 'stale' and thrown away untasted), finally boiling beef (which smelled well, and tasted okay, once the salty skin was wiped off).
 Captain Cook and group then left, sailing away to the north, leaving Chloe Grant and Rosie Runaway's predecessors "beating the ground with their fists, fearfully sorry to see the spirits of their ancestors depart in this way."

 The English soon returned to Australia in force.
-In 1788, England now bereft of American colonies to which it could ship criminals, landed a boatload of convicts at Botany Bay.
+In 1788, England now bereft of American colonies to which it could ship criminals, landed a boatload of convicts at Botany Bay (Sydney).
 Within a few months of their arrival, the prisoners turned farmers began to grow wheat.
-It took several years of learning to farm, finding decent soil, and planting new varieties of grain, but by 1799, the colony cultivated 6,000 acres of wheat.
+It took several years of hunger while they learned how to farm, found decent soil, and tried planting new varieties of grain, but by 1799, the colony cultivated 6,000 acres of wheat.

 A harvested field in New South Wales, February 2018 (TWC).